-- A biological or adoptive parent of a child. - A foster parent, unless State law, regulations, or contractual obligations with a State or local entity prohibit a foster parent from acting as a parent. - A guardian generally authorized to act as the child's parent, or authorized to make educational decisions for the child (but not the State if the student is a ward of the State). - An individual acting in the place of a biological or adoptive parent (including a grandparent, stepparent, or other relative) with whom the child lives, or an individual who is legally responsible for the child's welfare. - A surrogate parent.
+- A guardian generally authorized to act as the child's parent, or authorized to make educational decisions for the child (but not the State if the student is a ward of the State). - An individual acting in the place of a biological or adoptive parent (including a grandparent, stepparent, or other relative) with whom the child lives, or an individual who is legally responsible for the child's welfare. - A surrogate parent.